tldr-pages/tldr/pages/linux/pridecat.md

 > Like cat but more colorful :).
 > More information: <https://github.com/lunasorcery/pridecat>.

-- Output file in pride colors:
+- Print the contents of a file in pride colors to the standard output:

 `pridecat {{file}}`